 Feeling like storm season

-If the Lord is willing, it's looking a little better for Weather Expedition 2007, as the financial picture has improved in recent weeks.
-My travel budget for spring had been devoted to family and friend visits in Boston, Newport News, Virginia Beach, Pittsburgh and Raleigh, with anything left going to the weather expedition.
+If the Lord is willing, it's looking a little better for Storm Observing Expedition 2007, as the financial picture has improved in recent weeks.
+My travel budget for spring had been devoted to family and friend visits in Boston, Newport News, Virginia Beach, Pittsburgh and Raleigh, with anything left going to the storm observing expedition.
 Now it looks like at least a ten-day trip is doable, especially with the four-person team we may end up with.
 Will a 2-week or more trip be possible?

 As of today, the four seats in our car are full.
 Matt, Tom, Bill and I should be the crew this year.